 So here is the official announcement: Accessible Theme is now available for purchase at AccessibleTheme.com.

-The great news is Zach Peyton, an expert developer reached out to me earlier this fall after reading one of my Medium articles, and we agreed to team up on this project.
-Right away, I could tell Zach new code inside and out, so I knew we had the potential to create the perfect theme and we did.
+The great news is Zach Peyton, an expert developer, reached out to me early this fall after reading one of my Medium articles and we agreed to team up on this project.
+Right away, I could tell Zach knew code inside and out so I knew we had the potential to create the perfect theme.

 And on that note, let’s talk about another missing piece in the marketplace: website accessibility education.